Subscribe on Apple Podcasts | Spotify | Android

 Some nuggets from the episode:

-• “What people say in the initial exchange via text/email/messenger isn’t necessarily set in stone for how things will be when you go on a date.”
+• What people say in the initial exchange via text/email/messenger isn’t necessarily set in stone for how things will be when you go on a date.

 • We might assume that men and women don’t spend time together unless there’s the romantic interest.
-The other party, however, might be someone who does this all the time, so it doesn’t mean the same thing to them.
+The other party, however, might be someone who does this all the time, so it doesn’t mean the same to them.
 Someone’s threshold for believing that there’s a connection, for desiring a relationship, might be entirely different to ours.

-“Anna might believe that you don’t get on with a guy like this unless there is romantic interest or unless you have a lot in common.
-She might think that they have various things in common and, yes, that may well be true, but that doesn’t mean that those are things that Bob values in a woman in order for them to have a relationship.”
+Anna might believe that you don’t get on with a guy like this unless there is romantic interest or unless you have a lot in common.
+She might think they have various things in common.
+That may well be true.
+Still, that doesn’t mean they’re things Bob values in a woman for them to have a relationship.

 • If you haven’t been on a first date yet and so you’re at stage 0, you need to keep your expectations and ideas about what is or isn’t going on in check.